 This makes it unlikely that you’ll use the card for purchases until the balance is cleared, meaning that for the first six months you’ll miss out on all the complimentary benefits promised in the card’s title.
 The word ‘Platinum’ is there for a reason, because the extensive built-in advantages are:

-- Comprehensive overseas travel insurance for the cardholder and accompanying spouse and dependent children, activated by using the card to cover at least $500 of pre-paid trip expenses.
+- Comprehensive overseas travel insurance, which provides cover for the cardholder and accompanying spouse and dependent children, activated by using the card to cover at least $500 of pre-paid trip expenses.

 - Interstate flight inconvenience insurance, covering travel and luggage delay, unavoidable trip cancellation and rental vehicle insurance excess, activated by paying for return airfares using the card.